kravitsjacob/multiobjective-hyperparameter/index.md

 print('Test Accuracy:', sklearn.metrics.accuracy_score(y_test, clf_default.predict(X_test)))
 ```

-After running this code, we see that the training accuracy is 1.00 and the test accuracy is 0.91.
+After running this code, we see that the training accuracy is 1.00 (perfect accuracy) and the test accuracy is 0.91.
 This means that our decision tree is being overfit to our training data.
 Here is a great opportunity to tune our hyperparameters so as not to overfit!

 #### Single Objective Hyperparameter Tuning

-For this example, we will focus on two hyperparameters of a decision tree.
+For this example, we will focus on two of the hyperparameters of a decision tree.
 In this single objective version, we want to find the set of hyperparameters that maximizes accuracy.
 We will specify a "grid" of possible values over which we will tune.
-This grid yields 84 possible combinations.
+This grid yields 84 possible combinations:

 <p align="center"><img src="https://github.com/kravitsjacob/multiobjective-hyperparameter/blob/gh-pages/Figures/Hyperparameter%20Table.svg?raw=True"></p>

 Additionally, we will be evaluating performance using five-fold cross validation.
 In this technique, we iteratively split our training data as to not overfit our model to the entire training data set as was done in the previous section.
-For more information on what cross validation means Saranya Mandava has a nice blog about it [(Mandava 2018)](https://medium.com/@mandava807/cross-validation-and-hyperparameter-tuning-in-python-65cfb80ee485) as well as survey paper Arlot and Celisse [2010]( https://projecteuclid.org/journals/statistics-surveys/volume-4/issue-none/A-survey-of-cross-validation-procedures-for-model-selection/10.1214/09-SS054.full).
+For more information on what cross validation means Saranya Mandava has a nice blog about it [(Mandava 2018)](https://medium.com/@mandava807/cross-validation-and-hyperparameter-tuning-in-python-65cfb80ee485) as well as the survey paper Arlot and Celisse [2010]( https://projecteuclid.org/journals/statistics-surveys/volume-4/issue-none/A-survey-of-cross-validation-procedures-for-model-selection/10.1214/09-SS054.full).

 This analysis is applied in the following code: